qrvey/partner-portal/docs-v2/composer/charts/configure-charts/chart-filters.md

 The Internal chart filters cannot be edited to change their condition.
 You may however remove each value, or the entire filter, from the **X** icon next to each value or the filter.
 To edit or remove this filter, you will need to click on the option to **Edit** the chart first and then edit the filter.

-Read more about filters and their hierarchy <a href="/docs/ui-docs/filtering-data/introduction-to-filters">here</a>.
+For more information about filters and their hierarchy, see [Overview of Filters](../../filters/overview-of-filters.md).

 Applies to: All charts